-It is understandable that you will discuss your homework and other assignments with your classmates and that is fine, but you are expected to write up your own results, whether it is on paper or using a spreadsheet or other program, even if you are in the same lab group.
+It is understandable that you will discuss your homework and other assignments with your classmates and that is fine, but you are expected to write up your own results, whether it is on paper or using a spreadsheet or other program.
 I assume that you are ethical and honest.
 However, if there is an incident of academic dishonesty (cheating), which includes sharing computer files, you will receive a score of zero for that assignment/test and the incident will be reported to the college administration for possible further disciplinary action.
 If there is a second offense, you will receive a grade of F for the course and the incident will be reported to the college administration with a recommendation for disciplinary action.